Loading Data to a Google BigQuery Data Warehouse

 __hevo__marked_deleted = TRUE;

-7. Delete duplicate data from the staging table on the basis of __hevo__ingested_at, __he__msg_seq_id, and __hevo__consumption_id:
+7. Delete duplicate data from the staging table based on __hevo__ingested_at, __he__msg_seq_id, and __hevo__consumption_id:

 DELETE